Damp Proofing Older Houses and Period Properties

 26 May 2020

 Having dampness in a period property is a common problem found by homeowners of these types of properties.
 Older housing was designed and built a lot different from how they are now.

 Older properties are prone to suffering from damp and condensation problems.
-There are over 4 million properties in the UK that were built in the Victorian and Edwardian eras.
+There are over 4 million properties in England, Scotland, and Wales that were built in the Victorian and Edwardian eras.

 We explain in this article how damp problems occur in older properties as well as providing damp proofing for older properties.